rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/1-gitops.md

   ![codeserver-wb.png](./images/codeserver-wb.png)

+  If you're prompted to confirm whether you trust the authors, go ahead and select 'Yes' :) After all, we know you trust us… right? 💚

 2. Open a new terminal by hitting the hamburger menu on top left then select `Terminal` > `New Terminal` from the menu.

    ![code-server-terminal.png](./images/code-server-terminal.png)

-   If you're prompted asking whether you trust the authors, go ahead and select Yes :)

 3. An Argo CD instance is already installed to your `<USER_NAME>-mlops` environment.
 Let's verify that it is running and login to Argo CD UI.